AlexARNcode/kezako-plant-react/README.md

 - [PlantNet API](https://my.plantnet.org/)
 - [Bootstrap](https://getbootstrap.com)

+### Prerequisites

+You need to have an account on PlantNet API to get a token.

 ## Getting Started

 1. Pull this repository.
 2. Go to the project directory.
-3. Modify the PlantNet API token with your account's token (see 'prerequisites' below)
+3. Modify the PlantNet API token with your account's token, here:
+   `const PLANTNET_API_KEY = "Enter your PlantNet API key here"` in `config/config.js`
 4. Launch a local web server (`npm start`).

-### Prerequisites

-You need to have an account on PlantNet API to get a token.

 ## Usage